lcrespom/Modulator/README.md

 			- User area storing user's synths, current work, etc.

 - UI
+	- Use 10x10 grid for placing nodes after drop (but not during drag: it is not smooth)
 	- Proper Bootstrap popup for confirmation of node deletion
 	- Help
 		- General help button explaining how to connect etc.